 Gradually the Health Centre extended its activities to other villages.

 Today, there are seven sub-centres where daily wound dressing is done and where once a week a doctor from the Health Centre gives consultations.
 Madicines are provided without charge and lab tests are charged minimally.

 Antenatal checkups are completely free.

 Many people have helped in developing the Health Centre, but four doctors deserve special mention: the late Dr. Satyabratha B. Sen, Dr. Kamla Tewari, Dr. Assumpta and Dr. Lucas.
 While Dr. Sen originally started the Centre, the latter three, over the years, not only took charge of the running of the Centre, but also raised funds to expand its activities and extend the building.
 They also built the Health Centre staff quarters, and gradually a community health program took shape.
 At a later stage, in 1999, Albert joined the team taking charge of administration, nursing care and the village programme - the latter till 2010.
 Albert withdrew from the Health Centre mid 2013 due an severe accident.
 He left his body in December 2013.

 Apart from basic health care services, the Health Centre team is overseeing the following activities, or has been instrumental in starting them off:

-The endeavor is to have a functional facility for 24 hours daily.
-After 5.30 p.m, emergency cases usually have to be taken to one of the newly constructed medical institutes nearby or else to Government's hospitals in Pondy.
-Shortage of funds is a setback, but we hope that eventually we will be able to improve this service.
+After 5.30 pm, emergency cases usually need to be taken to one of the bigger medical institutes nearby or else to Government's hospitals in Pondy.